 Anything that you put on your skin can absorb right into your body.
 That is why I love making my own DIY body butter.
 All the ingredients are pure enough to eat.
 We really shouldn’t put anything in our bodies that we wouldn’t put in our mouths.

 For this recipe you only need one part each of four basic ingredients: shea butter, cocoa butter, coconut oil and olive oil.
-I also add in essential oils for scent and there amazing health properties.
+I also add in essential oils for scent and their amazing health properties.

 Cocoa butter has the most delicious chocolate smell.
 It pairs well with lavender essential oil or wild orange.
 The smell is amazing!